Animals living in a coniferous forest. Mixed forest animals: elk, otter, wolf, beaver, raccoon, lynx. Animals of coniferous forests

 lepidorostris

-LIFE IN TREES
+LIFE IN THE TREES

 Birds and animals that feed on trees and on trees of coniferous forests